cms-dev/cms/docs/Task types.rst

 In an OutputOnly task, the contestant submits a file for each testcase.
 Usually, the semantics is that the task specifies a task to be performed on an input file, and the admins provide a set of testcases composed of an input and an output file (as it is for a Batch task).
 The difference is that, instead of requiring a program that solves the task without knowing the input files, the contestant are required, given the input files, to provide the output files.

 There is only one parameter for OutputOnly tasks, namely how correctness of the contestants' outputs is checked.
-Similarly to the Batch task type, these can be checked using a diff or using a comparator, that is an executable manager named checker, with the same properties of the one for Batch tasks.
+Similarly to the Batch task type, these can be checked using a diff or using a comparator, that is an executable manager named :file:`checker`, with the same properties of the one for Batch tasks.

 OutputOnly tasks usually have many uncorrelated files to be submitted.
 Contestants may submit the first output in a submission, and the second in another submission, but it is easy to forget  the first output in the other submission; it is also tedious to add every output every time.
 Hence, OutputOnly tasks have a feature that, if a submission lacks the output for a certain testcase, the current submission is completed with the most recently submitted output for that testcase (if it exists).
 This has the effect that contestants can work on a testcase at a time, submitting only what they did from the last submission.